Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Proof of the main theorem

-We still follow the three-step proof as in the Theorem \ref{genthm}, and the proof is quite similar, hence the details are omitted.
+We still follow the three-step proof as in Theorem \ref{genthm}.
+Since the proof is quite similar, the details are omitted here.
 The only difference is that we now consider a slightly different testing function as